-Lifetime ISAs, also known as LISAs, are a type of independent savings account that help you save for your fist home home or retirement.
+Lifetime ISAs, also known as LISAs, are a type of independent savings account that help you save for your first home or retirement.

 A lifetimes ISA is a type of ISA where the government gives you a bonus of 25% of what you pay in up to a maximum of £1,000 per tax year.